bilgedemirkaya/toys4u/README.md

 - Staff dashboard with production reports and validation
 - Admin dashboard for managing staff roles
 - Order management and order history tracking
+- Users can review toys and see average ratings
+- System will hide bad rating toys
+- Managers can see daily, monthly and yearly reports of sales

 ---